-For more than 25 years, AAPI superstar Dwayne "The Rock" Johnson has been conquering the public playing field.
+For more than 25 years, "Jungle Cruise" star Dwayne "The Rock" Johnson has been conquering the public playing field.
 Whether it's football, pro wrestling, Hollywood, or politics, there's perhaps no celebrity more likeable or empathetic than The Rock (except maybe fellow islander Keanu Reeves – hey, someone get these guys in a movie together).

 How You Know Him